 After that, I played fiddle with Sack the Fiddler cajun band for a short while - a dodgy job for a fiddle player with a band called that, and then accordion and vocals with the great Swamp Fever - a stonking mix of musicians from folk, R&B and rock origins all belting out zydeco in great style.
 First time I ever saw an entire folk club audience shove the chairs to one side and start dancing spontaneously!

-For ten years, until March 2018, I played fiddle, accordion, flute, sax, mandolin and guitar wih a fair bit of singing thrown in with the Irish band Kiss the Blarney, which was terrific fun.
+For ten years, until March 2020, I played fiddle, accordion, flute, sax, mandolin and guitar wih a fair bit of singing thrown in with the Irish band Kiss the Blarney, which was terrific fun.
 I still call the odd ceilidh (very odd, so they tell me), and play around the local folk clubs, but they’re not what they were.

 |Kiss the Blarney|